Waste Reduction & Recovery

 Plastic bag fees play a crucial role in mitigating the environmental impact of single-use plastics by reducing dependence while funding environmental education and waste reduction efforts.
 Currently, ten Virginia localities have adopted disposable plastic bag taxes in line with Commonwealth legislation passed in 2020.
 Based on peer-city analysis, the average annual tax burden on residents would be approximately $2.12 per person and generate approximately $400,000 in revenue.

-Disposable plastic bags provided to shoppers in grocery stores, convenience stores, or pharmacies.
-The five-cent per bag fee applies whether the bags are provided to the customer free of charge, or if the store charges the customer for the bags.
+The five-cent per bag tax applies to disposable plastic bags provided to shoppers in grocery stores, convenience stores, or pharmacies.
+The tax applies regardless of whether the bags are provided to the customer free of charge or if the store charges the customer for the bags.

-Revenue generated will fund environmental cleanups, environmental and recycling education programs, or providing reusable bags to recipients of SNAP/WIC benefit.
+Revenue generated by the plastic bag tax will fund environmental cleanups, recycling education programs, and providing reusable bags to recipients of SNAP/WIC benefits.

 Implementation Timeline